declanmillar/x-tt-generator/README.md

 # Running the program

 The program is executed via the `generate.py` run file.
-Do `generate -h` for the available options.
+Do `generate.py -h` for the available options.
 If run on `lxplus` or `iridis` the program will create a steering file and submit a batch job.

 # Directory Structure